stefanfoulis/opbeat-datadog-hook/README.md

-Opbeat to Slack hook
+Opbeat to Datadog hook
 --------------

-Receive notifications from Opbeat in your Slack channels.
+Receive notifications from Opbeat as Datadog events.
 (Uses the new Opbeat API hooks.)

 ## Setup

 It is really simple to set up with a few clicks.
 Follow these steps:

-1. Create a <a href="https://slack.com/services/new/incoming-webhook" target="_blank">new Slack integration</a> for a channel and copy the unique URL.
+1. Create a <a href="https://app.datadoghq.com/account/settings#api" target="_blank">new Datadog API Key</a> and copy it.

     <small>Screenshot:</small>
     <img src="http://cl.ly/image/3O1O3r11261e/slack-hookurl.png" title="Screenshot">